runtimeverification/haskell-backend/docs/2020-05-22-Merging-Rules.md

 # Rationale

-Rule application can benefit from indexing of rules, and using efficient data-structures to decide faster which rule can be applied on a given configuration.
+Rule application can benefit from indexing of rules and using efficient data-structures to decide faster which rule can be applied on a given configuration.

-This document attempts to justify this approcah from a provability point of view, to ensure that the indexing algorithms are provably sound.
+This document attempts to justify this approach from a provability point of view, to ensure that the indexing algorithms are provably sound.

 # Background